tidyverse/tidyups/001-tidyup-process.md

 -   **Solution.** proposed solution(s).

--   **Reference implementation**. once status is accepted, link to PR.

--   **Rationale**.
+-   **Alternatives**.
 Why was this solution picked?
 What other solutions were considered.
+If discussion generates major changes, move the previous approach here.

+-   **Reference implementation**. once status is accepted, link to PR.

 -   **Open issues**: While proposal is in process, record open issues that don’t yet have solutions.